edenferreira/angular-components-presentation/_posts/0004-1-1-The-API-Require.md

 ```
 <br><br><br>

-> Use with care because it can (problably will) couple the components.
+> Use with care because it can (problably will) couple the components.  <br>
-> It is great to use with trancluded elements.
+> It is great to use with trancluded elements.  <br>
-> NgModel is a good exmple of directive designed to be required.
+> NgModel is a good exmple of directive designed to be required.  <br>